maxspevack/fishwrap/docs/SCALING_THE_SCHOOL.md

 We discovered a flaw in our freshness logic.
 We wanted to print only 24-hour-old news, so we deleted everything older than 24 hours from the database.

 **The Bug:** If an article was 25 hours old, we deleted it.
 But if the RSS feed *still contained* that article, the Fetcher would see it, say "Hey, I don't know this ID!", and import it as a **New Item**.
 We called these "Zombie Articles."
-They would rise from the dead, bypassing our "Old News" filters because they looked brand new.

 **The Fix:** We decoupled **Retention** from **Publication**.
 1.  **Retention (Memory):** The Database now keeps items for **48 hours**.
 This acts as a memory buffer.
-If the RSS feed re-submits a 25-hour-old item, we recognize the ID and ignore it.
 2.  **Publication (Freshness):** The Editor now strictly filters for items `< 24 hours` old when building the page.

 We store the past to understand the present, but we only print the present.